t-oster/VisiCam/README.md

 1. Place [4 Markers](https://github.com/t-oster/VisiCam/blob/master/visicam-marker.svg) (Circles within circles) near the corners of you laser-bed.
 For a first test, almost any configuration is okay, for example [like this](https://raw.githubusercontent.com/t-oster/VisiCam/master/test/dummy1.jpg).
 Detailed information on how to achieve a professional set-up can be found in the [VisiCam Wiki](https://github.com/t-oster/VisiCam/wiki).
 2. Place a webcam over the laser-cutter, so that it's image contains all the markers.
 3. Connect the webcam to a PC running VisiCam.
-4. Go to you webbrowser and enter the VisiCam URL (is shown in the window after starting VisiCam).
+4. Go to you web browser and enter the VisiCam URL (is shown in the window after starting VisiCam).
 5. Click on "Refresh" on the left side to check if the camera is working and the markers are visible.
 6. Click on "Show Configuration".
 Here you can specify the resolutions and more important:
 7. For each Marker-Position (top-left, top-right, bottom-left, bottom-right) select a rectangle on the image, where VisiCam should search the marker